ccoolbaugh/FloWave.US/README.md

 *  **Removal of On-Screen Calculations/Markings**: on-screen calculations (e.g. cardiac cycle gates) should be turned off during the video recording to avoid obstructing the view of the B-Mode or duplex image.

 ## Running the Demo Videos
-We have provided [demo videos] (https://github.com/ccoolbaugh/FloWave.US/tree/master/Demo "Demo") to ensure the *FloWave.US* source code works on your computer:
+We have provided [example ultrasound video recordings] (https://github.com/ccoolbaugh/FloWave.US/tree/master/Demo "Demo") to ensure the *FloWave.US* source code works on your computer:
 * **DemoMuscleContraction.mov**: duplex ultrasound video recorded in the lower leg during a 1-s muscle contraction experiment - a test case for the main *FloWaveUS.m* program or to practice creating ultrasound screen setting files with *UsSetup.m*.
 * **DemoBMode.mov**: B-Mode ultrasound video recorded in the upper arm at rest - a test case for the vessel diameter measurement program *BMode.m*.
 * **GELogiqBookeDefault.mat**: ultrasound screen settings file for a General Electric Logiq Book e ultrasound scanner - this file is needed to analyze the muscle contraction demo video.